Have you ever wondered how much breathable air is on Earth?

 Well, figuring this all out could take a long time!

-If you can think of any more reasons, or you find any flaws in my thinking, please leave a comment below.
+If you find any flaws in my thinking, please leave a comment below.
 Thanks.

 The Mass of the Atmosphere: A Constraint on Global Analyses.